stashed/stash/docs/guides/platforms/aks.md

     prune: true
 ```

-If everything goes well, Stash will insect a sidecar container into the `stash-demo` deployment to take periodic backup.
+If everything goes well, Stash will inject a sidecar container into the `stash-demo` deployment to take periodic backup.
 Let's check sidecar has been injected successfully,

 ```console
 $ kubectl get pod -n demo -l app=stash-demo